KimJongTrill/Teruvia/AGT.md

 **Holy Day**: Spring Solstice, 50 Spring

-Verdana is the goddess of the earth and resposible for all of the growth so her followers sprout up everywhere.
+Verdana is the goddess of the earth and responsible for all of the growth so her followers sprout up everywhere.
 She is depicted as a tall slender woman with long red hair, fair skin, and a fan of leafly fashion.
 Worshippers are plentiful and tend to come in the form of naturalists, shepherds and outsiders.

 <div class='wide'>